Wise Multi-Asset Income

 All performance is still quoted net of fees.

-1. The Ongoing Charges Figure is based on the expenses incurred by the fund for the period ended 31 August 2023.
+1. The Ongoing Charges Figure is based on the expenses incurred by the fund for the period ended 31 August 2024 as per the UCITS rules.

 2. Includes Investment Management Fee, Operational costs and look-through costs.